wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-1-to-2.md

-# Upgrading from WBS 1 to 2
+# Upgrading Wikibase Suite (WBS) from 1 to 2

-This upgrade follows the standard major-version procedure and preserves the existing installation and Docker volumes.
+This guide explains how to upgrade Wikibase Suite (WBS) from version 1 to 2 while preserving the existing installation and Docker volumes.
 It upgrades the Wikibase image from MediaWiki 1.39.8 to MediaWiki 1.41.2.

 > [!WARNING]
 > On startup, the Wikibase image automatically applies the MediaWiki database schema updates.
 Do not remove `config/LocalSettings.php` or any Docker volumes as part of this upgrade.

 ## Prepare

-1. If you have not already, [log in to your server and change to your Wikibase Suite directory](../README.md#accessing-your-wikibase-suite-server).
+1. If you have not already, [log in to your server and change to your WBS directory](../README.md#accessing-your-wbs-server).

 2. Read the [WBS and image release notes for WBS 2.0.0](https://github.com/wmde/wikibase-release-pipeline/blob/deploy%402.0.0/CHANGES.md#wikibase-release-pipeline-200).